 But I ramble on, don’t I? 🙂

 They say it’s best for an artist not to show his sketchbooks or a musician to play his demos.
 I don’t care.
 This is my music.
 I don’t claim it’s world class or even professional, but you know, I don’t apologize for any of it.
 Up until 1986, it was me and my bandmates, trying to take on the world, full of hopes and dreams, with passion and energy, always looking forward.
 In my post-band years, working almost exclusively alone, in every case, I walked into a room that was silent and when I walked out a few hours, or weeks, or months later, there were these tunes.
 I love them all!
 And that’s what matters most to me.
-That I can listen to some of these compositions, even 20 or 30 or nearly 40 (!) years lately, and still sing along and feel the groove, and the inspiration; the excitement of creating music.
+That I can listen to some of these compositions, even 20 or 30 or nearly 40 (!) years later, and still sing along and feel the groove, and the inspiration; the excitement of creating musIc.

 photo by John Livzey

 And, of course, it dawns on me that, even for people who have known me personally for many, many years, people who know I play and write, even folks who have played music with me, have never heard most of the tunes I’ll be adding to bobwhitemusic.com.
 It’s like my old buddy Donnie once said to me, “I think of my music as putting a bottle in the ocean and hoping it washes up on somebody’s shore.
 YOU don’t even put the message in the bottle!”.

 Joel Abramson – Words and music, produced & engineered, guitars, vocals, choice of Casio beat 😉